adityasri04/Delivery-Estimation-App/README.md

     Dynamic Countdown Timer: Implemented a real-time countdown feature for same-day delivery cutoffs using provider-specific time constraints.
     Responsive UI: Built a responsive UI with intuitive user experience to ensure accessibility across devices.

-Demo and Deployment: Check out the live demo of the app here.

 This project is designed for scalability and can easily adapt to a larger catalog or increased pincode coverage.